OSI Group

 OSI Group is an American privately owned holding company of meat processors that service the retail and food service industries with international headquarters in Aurora, Illinois.
 It operates over 65 facilities in 17 countries.
-Sheldon Lavin is the owner, CEO and chairman.
+Sheldon Lavin was the owner, CEO and chairman until his death in May 2023.

 History

 Early history

 In 1909, German immigrant Otto Kolschowsky opened a family meat market in Oak Park, Illinois two years after his arrival in the United States.
 In 1917, he expanded into the wholesale meat trade and relocated the business to nearby Maywood, another Chicago suburb.
 The company became known as Otto & Sons in 1928.
 Over several decades, Otto & Sons established a local reputation for offering quality meats.
-Harold and Gerry Kolschowsky, along with Sheldon Lavin, were influential in expanding the company to what it is today.
+Harold and Jerry Kolschowsky, along with Sheldon Lavin, were influential in expanding the company to what it is today.

 In 1955, Ray Kroc opened the first McDonald's restaurant in Des Plaines, Illinois with Otto & Sons as the supplier of fresh ground beef patties.
 When cryogenic food processing, a method of preserving fresh food through liquid nitrogen freezing, emerged in the late 1960s, Otto & Sons accepted Kroc's offer to become one of McDonald's four meat suppliers.
 Later, a fifth supplier was added.

 In 1973, Otto & Sons opened its first high-volume meat plant in West Chicago with specially developed patty-forming machines and liquid nitrogen freezing tunnels.
 At the same time, it formed a separate unit called Glenmark, for all non-McDonald's business.
 In 1975, the company changed its name to OSI Industries.
 Glenmark was later acquired by Best Chicago Meat Co. in 2011.